litaio/lita.io/source/getting-started/installation.html.md

 Methods for installing Ruby 2.0 vary a lot between systems and are largely beyond the scope of this documentation.
 However, here are some quick tips for various operating systems:

+#### Ruby implementations

+Lita works with all the major implementations of Ruby: MRI, JRuby, and Rubinius.
+The minimum required version of JRuby is 9.0.0.0.
+The minimum required version of Rubinius is 2.2.
+Because JRuby does not support fork/exec, Lita's built-in process daemonization will not work, but this feature is going to be removed in the next version of Lita and should not be relied on anyway.

 #### Installing Ruby

 ##### Linux